 Iodine is a chemical element that is an essential part of our diet.
 Foods that are naturally rich in iodine include seafood and plants grown in iodine-rich soil.
 Unfortunately, the soil in some parts of Australia is iodine deficient, which can result in a low concentration of iodine in food products.

 A low intake of dietary iodine can result in iodine deficiency, which is a major worldwide health concern.
-The World Health Organization's policy of adding iodine to all salt that is for human and animal consumption is one way of preventing iodine deficiency.
+The World Health Organization’s policy of adding iodine to all salt that’s for human and animal consumption is one way of preventing iodine deficiency.

 Why is an adequate iodine intake important?